Local Index Theory for Lorentzian Manifolds: Laplace-type and Dirac-type operators on Laplace-type and Dirac-type operators on Sigma

 for some $C>0$, see Figure~\ref{fig:strip}.
-The operator $\Delta_\theta^{\nicefrac{1}{2}}$ generates a strongly continuous semigroup $t\mapsto e^{\rmi t \Delta_\theta^{\nicefrac{1}{2}}}$ on the closed upper half-plane that is analytic on the open upper half-plane. \end{prop}
+The operator $\Delta_\theta^{\nicefrac{1}{2}}$ generates a strongly continuous semigroup $t\mapsto e^{\rmi t \Delta_\theta^{\nicefrac{1}{2}}}$ on the closed upper half-plane, that is analytic on the open upper half-plane. \end{prop}

 \begin{proof} In case \eqref{FallA}, the spectrum of $\Delta_\theta^{\nicefrac{1}{2}}$ is positive real.
-Thus \eqref{eq:SpecWurzel} holds trivially in that case.
+Thus, \eqref{eq:SpecWurzel} holds trivially in that case.

-In case \eqref{FallB}, choose a positive definite inner product on the vector bundle $\SS$ and a positive self-adjoint second-order differential operator $A$ with the same principal symbol as $\Delta$.
-Then $A^{\nicefrac{1}{2}}$ is a positive self-adjoint pseudodifferential operator of first order and $B:=\Delta_{\theta}^{\nicefrac{1}{2}} - A^{\nicefrac{1}{2}}$ is a zero-order pseudodifferential operator.
+In case \eqref{FallB}, choose a positive definite inner product on the vector bundle $\SS$ and a positive selfadjoint second-order differential operator $A$ with the same principal symbol as $\Delta$.
+Then $A^{\nicefrac{1}{2}}$ is a positive selfadjoint pseudodifferential operator of first order and $B:=\Delta_{\theta}^{\nicefrac{1}{2}} - A^{\nicefrac{1}{2}}$ is a zero-order pseudodifferential operator.
 In particular, $B$ is $L^2$-bounded.

 For any $z$ with $\mathrm{dist}(z,\R_+)> 2 \| B \|$ we have $\|B (A^{\nicefrac{1}{2}} - z)^{-1}\|\le\|B\|\cdot\frac{1}{\mathrm{dist}(z,\R_+)}<\frac{1}{2}$ and therefore

 In particular, the spectrum of $\Delta_{\theta}^{\nicefrac{1}{2}}$ is contained in the $2\|B\|$-neighborhood of $\R_+$.
 This proves \eqref{eq:SpecWurzel} in case~\eqref{FallB}.